-Furthermore, courts must support the arbitrators in the process of taking evidence and have the exclusive power to issue interim relief.
+Furthermore, courts must support the arbitrators in the process of taking evidence and have the exclusive power to issue interim relief (with the exception of corporate arbitration, in which the arbitrator has the power to suspend the corporate resolution).

-1.5 How binding are the available methods of alternative dispute resolution in nature?
+11.5 How binding are the available methods of alternative dispute resolution in nature?
 For example, are there any rights of appeal from arbitration awards and expert determination decisions, are there any sanctions for refusing to mediate, and do settlement agreements reached at mediation need to be sanctioned by the court?
 Is there anything that is particular to your jurisdiction in this context?